For Life-Threatening Emergencies, CALL 911

-Be prepared give your name, describe the situation and provide contact information.
+Be prepared to give your name, describe the situation and provide contact information.
 Security can also connect you with other campus response personnel.
 Security is the best place to start for issues of personal safety.

 Your RA or the RA on duty

 Telephone numbers are posted on the door of your residence hall office.
 RAs have special training to deal with personal and community concerns.